 - Experience and training that shows your knowledge of the latest technology in the industry or field

 - Evidence of your passion to learn and to increase your skills

 - Measurable accomplishments and improvements you’ve contributed to projects you’ve been involved with.
 For example, “I increased ___________ by ___________ which lead to (successful outcome).”
 Or “I met and exceeded (these objectives) for _____ months in a row.”

 - A link to your website, e-resume portfolio or online examples of your work

 - Awards or special recognition you’ve received for your work

-A formal cover letter may still be helpful if you’re applying for an executive level position.
-But if you’re applying to an online job post by email or through an application form, remember to reference the job you’re applying the in the subject line.
+If you’re applying to an online job post by email or through an application form, just reference the job you’re applying the in the subject line.
 Then summarize your key qualifications for that specific role in the body of your application email, and attach your resume.

 What Do You think?

 Are formal cover letters a thing of the past, or are they still an essential part of your professional profile?